 While every company will have unique needs and challenges with the return to work, we have observed and/or contributed to some promising solutions on the technology front in recent months.

 - Smart-space technologies.
 As employees return to offices locations, companies need to review office space configurations to support social distancing, explore the implementation of touchless solutions, establish daily entry self-screening and disinfection protocols to reduce risks in the workplace.
 Companies can explore advanced technologies — such as computer vision, conversational user interfaces, IoT sensors, and space scheduling — to connect with people, places, and things to ensure employee safety and well-being.

 - Safer devices.
-Studies have shown Coronavirus can survive on smooth surfaces such as mobile phone screen glass for up to 28 days.
 Companies can counteract this threat with emerging solutions to stop the spread of germs through handheld devices and touchscreens.
 For example, earlier this year, Lenovo announced a partnership with Kastus to launch products with antimicrobial and antiviral screens.
 Similarly, antibiotic wipes and possibly even UV lights can help ensure surfaces are safe to touch.

 - Low-contact IT services.
 Many companies have adopted innovative methods to support employees’ technology needs without face-to-face contact.
 Tech vending machines provide easy access to common computer peripherals.
 Lockers can be used to transact device repairs and replacements.
 And virtual “tech bars” with remote KVM connections could allow IT staff to provide support even on machines that aren’t booting.